unicef/publicgoods-toolkit/interview-questions.md

 * What have you learned about domestic capacity to create and work with DPGs?
 How easy or difficult is it to find open collaborators to help build DPGs?

+One sign of DPG success is collaboration and reuse.
+ * To what extent are your DPGs created in collaboration that crosses team or agency boundaries?
+ * Have you seen any reuse of your DPGs?
+ * Which of your DPGs is most susceptible to reuse?